 MORPHOLOGICAL FEATURES

 SIZE: Size of an adrenal incidentaloma is an important variable in assessing malignant potential.
 Larger lesions are more likely to be malignant.
 In an adrenal lesion >4cm, the chance of malignancy approaches 70%; and if >6cm approaches 85%.
 Traditionally, tumours >6cm were surgically resected owing to its high malignant potential.
 However, most centers of endocrine surgery now recommend 4cm as the threshold for adrenalectomy.
 Exceptions are myelolipomas which can present as large masses, but its signature CT appearance allows for confident diagnosis.[2].
 Size, as a criterion alone is limited, as it does not distinguish malignant from benign lesions with 100% accuracy.
-It should therefore, always be reconciled with other radiological phenotyping as predictor of malignancy.
+It should therefore, always be reconciled with other radiological phenotyping as a predictor of malignancy.

-STABILITY: Prior/serial imaging is cardinal in assessing stability of a lesion.
-Stability/slow growth of a lesion over a 6month period often signifies benignity.
-Conversely, a rapidly growing lesion is often malignan.
+STABILITY: Prior/serial imaging is of cardinal value in assessing the stability of a lesion.
+Stability/slow growth of a lesion over a 6-month period often signifies benignity.
+Conversely, a rapidly growing lesion is often malignant.
 A caveat is haemorrhage into a benign lesion which can result in abrupt change in size.[6]

-INTERNAL CHARACTERISTICS: Morphological features are non-specific and considerable overlap between benign and malignant lesions.
-A large lesion with heterogeneous attenuation and irregular contours is suspicious of malignancy as compared to a small, well-defined, smooth margin, homogenous lesion which favours benignity.[4]
-Large areas of intralesional necrosis often associated with malignancy.
+INTERNAL CHARACTERISTICS: Morphological features are non-specific and considerable overlap between benign and malignant lesions exists.
+A large lesion with heterogeneous attenuation and irregular contours is suspicious of malignancy, as compared to a small, well-defined, smoothly marginated, homogenous lesion which favours benignity.[4]
+Large areas of intralesional necrosis are often associated with malignancy.
 Calcification and haemorrhage are non-specific features, seen in both benign and malignant lesions.

 CT DENSITOMETRY

 CT densitometry is the workhorse in the adrenal radiological assessment.
-70% of adrenal adenomas are lipidrich and contain abundant intracytoplasmic fat, as opposed to most malignant lesions that lack intracellular lipid.
+Approximately 70% of adrenal adenomas are lipid-rich and contain abundant intracytoplasmic fat, as opposed to most malignant lesions that lack intracellular lipid.
 Lee et al were the first to report the importance of unenhanced CT densitometry in differentiating adenomas from non-adenomatous lesions.[7]
 The high lipid concentration lowers the density of most adenomas.
 Korobkin and colleagues reiterated this finding; demonstrating an inverse linear relationship between the lipid content of an adrenal lesion and the CT attenuation on unenhanced images.
 Conversely, almost all non-adenomatous lesions were deficient in intracellular fat and exhibited higher CT attenuation values.[8]
 Later, Boland in his meta-analysis concluded that a Hounsfield Unit(HU)<10 on unenhanced CT had a 71% sensitivity and 98% specificity in diagnosing adenomas.[9]
 To date, this threshold value of <10HU has strong support in clinical practice and is the most widely endorsed standard value.
 It is proposed that any adrenal lesion with a HU<10 is probably benign and no further investigations or serial follow-up is required.
-Furthermore, Blake and colleagues recognized that a noncontrast density of >43HU is highly suspicious of malignancy.[5]
+Furthermore, Blake and colleagues recognized that a non-contrast density of >43HU is highly suspicious of malignancy.[5]

 Technique: The densitometry measurement must be made through the center of the lesion to prevent partial volume averaging of adjacent retroperitoneal fat.
 A circular region of interest(ROI) should cover at least 1/2 to 2/3 of the surface area of the lesion.